Heart disease, type 2 diabetes, Alzheimer’s disease, and cancer — they all have one thing in common, and that’s chronic inflammation.

 There is also evidence that those who suffer from autoimmune disorders and the corresponding chronic inflammation have a higher risk of heart disease, regardless of their weight or eating habits — a possible sign of inflammatory damage.

+Is Chronic Inflammation Affecting You?
 Recent research has shown a strong link between chronic inflammation and Alzheimer’s.
 One study published in Neurology, for example, involving more than 12,000 people, found that those with high levels of chronic inflammation at midlife were more likely to suffer memory loss and problems with thinking in subsequent decades.

 Another recent study found a clear link between the amyloid plaques that are the hallmark sign of Alzheimer’s in the brain and chronic inflammation.
 Reports also indicate that both Alzheimer’s and Parkinson’s disease may be the result of chronic neuroinflammation — inflammation of nervous tissue in the brain.

-These are only a few of the diseases connected with inflammation.
+Furthermore, these are only a few of the diseases connected with inflammation.
 Evidence at this point indicates that chronic inflammation is something most all diseases have in common and that finding a way to ease that inflammation may hold the key to long-term human health.

 How to Protect Yourself Against Chronic Inflammation